gnang/HypermatrixAlgebraPackage/README.md

 Orthogonal hypermatrices are analogous to Orthogonal matrices in the fact that the product of their transposes yields the [Kronecker delta](http://en.wikipedia.org/wiki/Kronecker_delta#Properties_of_generalized_Kronecker_delta) of the same size and order (Kronecker delta is the hypermatrix whose non zero entries equal 1 and correspond the entries whose indices are all equal as illustrated by the identity matrices).
-A symbolic parametetrization of 2x2x2 hypermatrices is given by
+A symbolic parametetrization of 2x2x2 orthogonal hypermatrices is obtained via the following instructions

 ```python
 sage: Q=GeneralOrthogonalHypermatrix(3); Q